 At minimum, you need these elements:

-I think for the best results you should use all three of those trust elements above, but that doesn’t mean you shouldn’t do a few rounds of A/B testing, experimenting to find out which logo is the most effective.
+For best results, use all three trust elements above, but that doesn’t mean you shouldn’t do a few rounds of A/B testing, experimenting to find out which logo is the most effective.
 You’ll especially want to find out the best position of each trust element on the page.

 The Zappos footer also has all the relevant trust symbols: